jonathanulco/laurakalbag-dot-com/content/notes/3/index.md

 instagramurl: ""
 ---

-{{< figured class="grid three" caption="Finally got Sam in the room to properly produce the Accessibility For Everyone audiobook in person. " >}}
+{{< figure class="grid three" caption="Finally got Sam in the room to properly produce the Accessibility For Everyone audiobook in person. " >}}

     {{< imgsrcset original="laura" alt="Selfie of me speaking into a pop shield in front of a microphone." >}}